UNCAP Home / Partnerships / Leadership / The Programme / Courses

 Preparing Uniformed C4ISR Personnel for Their Service Under the Blue Flag

-The school was a key outcome of the first “Partnership for Technology in Peacekeeping” international symposium held in Brindisi, Italy, in 2014.
-The event aimed to bring more involvement to peacekeeping and enhance the technological cooperation between the UN military and UN civilian personnel.
+The Academy was a key outcome of the first “Partnership for Technology in Peacekeeping” international symposium held in Brindisi, Italy, in 2014.
+The event aimed to bring more involvement to peacekeeping and enhance the technological cooperation between the UN military/police and UN civilian personnel.
 The idea for a signals training centre was proposed after identifying critical gaps in ICT capacity in the TCCs/PCCs and the need to build their capacity through targeted training.
 In response, UNCAP was approved as a viable project and launched several months later.

-UNCAP Objectives
+Our Objectives

 • Greater coordination and interoperability between troops from various nations